tehyapack-dev/Emotion-Expresser/README.md

 # Emotion-Expresser

-# run the program
-# click on the black box with text that comes up
+How to use: Simply run the program and click on the box that appears Then simply type one of the allocated emotions
-# type either h for happy, s for sad, a for angry or c for calm and press enter
-# watch the corresponding gradient appear
-# to see another gradient, simply type a different letter and press enter
+You can view as many emotions as you like, simply keep typing!